ai.tedlee.ca | ← tedlee.ca Independent AI Policy Research

 Job Displacement AI automation eliminating white-collar and knowledge-worker roles at pace High & Accelerating

-Privacy & Data Leakage Models trained on personal data enabling targeted manipulation or re-identification Medium–High
+Privacy & Data Leakage Models trained on personal data enabling targeted manipulation or re-identification.

 Trust Erosion ("Liar's Dividend") Pervasive synthetic media degrades the epistemic foundation of all digital evidence Medium–High